-

 Is there a statutory responsibility on businesses to report on managing climate related financial risks?

-See answer to question 17.
-Further, regarding sustainable investment criteria for the financial sector specifically, pursuant to Regulation (EU) 2019/2088 on sustainability‐related disclosures in the financial services sector (the “SFDR”), financial market participants shall publish on their websites information about their policies on the integration of sustainability risks in their investment decision‐making process.
+See answer to Question 17.
+Further, regarding sustainable investment criteria specific to the financial sector, pursuant to Regulation 2019/2088 on sustainability‐related disclosures in the financial services sector (the “SFDR”), financial market participants shall publish information on their websites about their policies on the integration of sustainability risks in their investment decision‐making process.

 -